 Free National Parks of Canada on Canada Day

 Every year, admission to the National Parks of Canada is free on Canada Day!
 What better way to spend your day off than wandering around one of Canada’s many natural gems?
 On top of this, each national park has an additional day where they offer free admission.
-Specific dates for 2019 are not yet available.

-Extra Cost for Activities in National Parks
+Extra Costs for Activities in National Parks

 What’s the Deal with Those Red Chairs?